 Light of Day (1987)

 This somewhat forgettable film starring Michael J. Fox and Joan Jett is still fun for Clevelanders because of its local settings and references.
 The movie, about a brother-sister rock and roll duo, features scenes filmed in Cleveland Heights and Cleveland's University Circle neighborhood.
-There's even a glimpse of Akron native, Trent Reznor, right before he burst to fame with "Nine Inch Nails."
+There's even a glimpse of Trent Reznor, who grew up partly in Northeast Ohio, right before he burst to fame with "Nine Inch Nails."

 This fun film about a (sort of) fictional version of the Cleveland Indians in the 1980s features Charlie Sheen and Tom Berenger as the last-place baseball team whose new (female) owner wants them to lose so that she can sell the team.
 Of course, they rally and win.
 Some scenes were shot at the old Cleveland Municipal Stadium (although the majority feature Milwaukee's stadium).